This page does not contain vaccination numbers, to see this data visit the Vaccination Dashboard under visualisations.

 Looking at the data it appears that the vaccine offers no benefits to the under 50’s however, COVID can be devastating for the over 70’s and with this in mind it could be worth while for these people to get the vaccine (although the data is inconclusive at this point we will know more after the winter of 2021).
 With that said having a vaccine is a medical intervention and it is a decision for the individual weighing up the risks to themselves.
 If you feel that you are at risk from COVID then you should get the vaccine.
 Conversely if you feel like you are not at risk from COVID then you should not get the vaccine.

-I’m not convinced by the third wave data proving vaccine efficacy as we know the data is noisy and can be manipulated, the 30% decrease in elderly death and corresponding decrease in CFR could be because we are going through the summer months rather than because of the vaccine.
-The third wave data has different characteristics than other waves indicating that something has changed, this will become clearer after the winter of 2021.
+I’m not convinced by the third wave data proving vaccine efficacy as we know the data is noisy and can be manipulated, the decrease in elderly death and corresponding decrease in CFR could be because we went through the summer months rather than because of the vaccine.
+The third wave data has different characteristics than other waves indicating that something has changed perhaps a more transmissible less deadly variant (Delta), this will become clearer after the winter of 2021.
 I urge people under the age of 50 to think long and hard about receiving the vaccine and to think about if it will benefit you and what the risks are.

 If you are a parent please think carefully about getting your child vaccinated, they stand to gain no benefit from it and long term effects of this new type of vaccine are unknown.
 We must all remember that when the Astra Zenica vaccine was rolled out we were told that it was safe but now we understand that some of the risks make this vaccine inappropriate for the under 40’s.
 After looking at vaccine data I believe it is only a matter of time until this vaccine is withdrawn together with the other 1st generation vaccines due to safety concerns.
 They didn’t understand the risks for the AZ vaccine at the start perhaps they don’t understand the risks of the other vaccines now.
 If your not at risk from COVID why take the risk with a poorly tested vaccine that is still undergoing clinical trials where adverse reactions are extremely high.